JorgeCastilloPrz/hiroaki/README.md

 interface** and the **converter** you want to use.

-Finally, you are free to pass this mocked service to your `ApiClient`, `NetworkDataSource`, or however your collaborator using it is called.
+Finally, you are free to pass this mocked service to your `ApiClient`, `NetworkDataSource`, or whatever your collaborator using it is called.

 Note that you'll also need to extend the base class `MockServerSuite`, which takes care of running and shutting down the server for you.